Tweet

 Associate Dog Trainer, Professional Groomer, AKC Canine Good Citizen Evaluator, Agility Trial Trainer, Canine Good Citizen Evaluator, CHIC Certified, Licensed Veterinary Technician, Avidog Associate, Puppy Culture Breeder, AKC Breeder with H.E.A.R.T., AKC Breeder of Merit.

-Jesse has been a member of Good Dog for over 5 years
+Jesse has been a member of Good Dog for almost 6 years

 Jesse was screened for responsible practices and has been a member since 2020.